kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 * If not, you may need to adding some code to your `wp-config.php`

 ##### The White Screen of Death
-* Avoided with some simple troubleshooting.
+* Avoided with some simple troubleshooting
 * You don't have debugging on which is a good thing in production but when developing you [want debugging on](https://codex.wordpress.org/Debugging_in_WordPress)
 * If you see the `white screen of death`, turn on [WordPress Debug Mode](https://codex.wordpress.org/Debugging_in_WordPress)
 * Set that inside your `wp-config.php` file